symfony-cmf/symfony-cmf/src/Symfony/Cmf/Bundle/MultilangContentBundle/README.md

     create separate instances to place in the different locations in the tree)
 * A service to render a language chooser to switch between the languages of the current page, based on the doctrine router.
+* A controller to decide on the language based on the browser request, to redirect to the correct home page.

 # Usage